itsbryanman/PIRATE-Install-Script/README.md

 # 🏴‍☠️ P.I.R.A.T.E.
 Media Server Install Script 🏴‍☠️

-**P.I.R.A.T.E.** stands for *Platform Integration and Resource Automation for Tracking and Enrichment*.
+**P.I.R.A.T.E.** stands for Platform Integration and Resource Automation for Tracking and Enrichment.
 This comprehensive install script sets up a robust, secure, and feature-rich media server environment, perfect for streaming your favorite content seamlessly across all your devices.

+The script is designed to automatically detect your Linux distribution (Debian, Ubuntu, Fedora, CentOS, Arch, and others) and adapt its installation commands accordingly.
+To perform its tasks, the script requires administrator privileges (root or sudo access) to install packages, configure services, and manage dependencies.

 ---